conorcorcoran/lottery/README.md

 ## Info

 This project was created in Eclipse with Apache Tomcat used as the server.
 Postman was used to test sending the requests to the API.
+Below are examples of each of the endpoint in the API.
+It includes a request and response from each.

 ## Usage